 Instructions

-• Preheat oven to 375f and set the rack to the middle level.
+• Preheat the oven to 375°F and set the rack to the middle level.

 • Bring a large pot of salted water (along with a 1/2 teaspoon of olive oil) to boil.
 Boil the lasagna noodles (work in batches and stir well to avoid sticking) to very al dente (about 3-4 minutes less than box instructions).
 Scoop out sheets with a mesh strainer or pasta spider and shock in ice water.
 Lay flat the lasagna noodles on parchment paper or clean dish towels.

-• In a large bowl combine all the ricotta mixture ingredients.
+• In a large bowl combine all the ricotta mixture ingredients except the egg.
+Taste test the mixture and season with salt and pepper then mix in the egg.

-• In a 9x13 (or 10x15) baking dish place a drop of olive oil and wipe the bottom and sides.
+• In a 9×13 baking dish place a drop of olive oil and wipe the bottom and sides.
 Next add a thick layer of meat sauce, completely coating the bottom of the baking dish.

 • Cover the lasagna with parchment paper then foil to prevent sticking.

 • Bake for 45 minutes.
-Removing the covering and bake for 15-20 minutes more until the side noodles are crispy and the cheese is bubbly.
+Remove the covering and bake for 15-20 minutes more until the side noodles are crispy and the cheese is bubbly.
+If a crisper top is desired, broil for 1-2 minutes but watch carefully.
 Let the lasagna sit for at least 30 minutes to settle before eating.
 Enjoy!

 Notes